50 Fun And Interesting Shark Facts For Kids To Know

 Sharks employ their gills to initiate and conclude the breathing process.
 They extract oxygen from the water through their gills while eliminating carbon dioxide from their bodies (30).

-Sharks are among the most endearing apex predators and a vital component of marine ecology.
+Sharks are among the most well-known apex predators and a vital component of marine ecology.
 Without them, marine population growth might get out of control and cause environmental issues, including a lack of marine resources.
 In recent years, overfishing, climate change, and habitat destruction have threatened the shark species.
 So, introducing shark facts for kids is a great way to encourage them to be more aware of the ecology and protect these unique animals for a better and sustainable future.

 Infographic: Most Popular Species Of Sharks